Just for a little bit of fun, I've put together an afternoon tea alphabet. From A to Z, what is your favourite letter?

 I went to an afternoon tea earlier this year which served a mini trifle.
 I'm not usually a big fan of trifle, but it was really good, and nice to have something a little bit different!

 The great thing about afternoon tea is that you can have it anywhere, from a countryside hotel to a quirky cocktail bar.
-We've been to lots of different places so far!
+I've been to lots of different places so far!

 Vegan afternoon tea